paucotan/ontological-engine/README.md

 ## Abstract

 We propose a two-part cognitive architecture, the Seer–Scribe Ontological Engine, inspired by the human perception-to-language pipeline.
 Just as the eye and visual cortex transform photons into shapes before the brain encodes meaning and words, our system separates perception from expression to build a more grounded form of understanding.

+Recent advances such as [DINOv3](https://ai.meta.com/dinov3/) demonstrate this perceptual grounding at scale, and the Ontological Engine builds on such models by emphasizing separation of geometry and language, iterative refinement, and structured memory.

 - The **Seer** is a self-supervised vision model (e.g., DINO/JEPA) functioning like a synthetic retina–visual cortex.
 It learns directly from raw inputs (images, video, graphs) without labels, discovering recurring geometric motifs — branching, loops, flows, meshes — encoded as latent structures in its representational space.
 These motifs live in the Seer’s latent space — a high-dimensional map where similar shapes cluster together (rivers, veins, trees).
 - The **Scribe** is a large language or vision–language model playing the role of the linguistic cortex.
 It interprets the Seer’s latent motifs, attaching words, metaphors, and boundaries (e.g., “branching flow” breaks when paths form closed loops).